 The Planning and Development Department is responsible for the current and future physical development of the City.
 Using O'Fallon's Municipal Code and the 2015 Update to the City's Comprehensive Plan, which was originally completed in 2008, staff, with the assistance of the the Planning and Zoning Commission, Board of Adjustment and City Council, implements planning goals and principles to create a community that offers better choices for where and how our citizens live.

-Important information on the proposed Downtown Overlay Plan
+Important information on the new Downtown O’Fallon Overlay Plan